-Mileage Reimbursement can be a confusing topic for many business travellers.
-Different rules and regulations per country, as well as a variety of T&E Policies can create a lot of confusion.
-To help demystify the world of travel and expense and all the jargon that comes with it, let’s answer once for all “What is Mileage Reimbursement?”.
+Many business travelers find mileage reimbursement to be a perplexing subject.
+Different rules and regulations per nation, as well as a wide range of T&E Policies, can lead to a lot of confusion.
+To assist demystify the world of travel and spending, as well as all the jargon that comes with it, let’s address the question “What is Mileage Reimbursement?” once and for all.

 Learn with a specialists!